Where to set up a Multinational Business – Part 4: Europe

-Malta has also been a pioneer enacting a legal framework for cryptocurrency-related companies and is fast becoming the de facto EU blockchain industry hub.
+Malta has also been a pioneer in enacting a legal framework for cryptocurrency-related companies and is fast becoming the de facto EU blockchain industry hub.

 With regard to banking, it is becoming increasingly difficult for companies incorporated in Malta to open local bank accounts, especially for companies without EU ownership and a physical presence in Malta.
 In some cases, it can take months to get a corporate account opened.

 However, a Malta company may be eligible for banking in a variety of EEA jurisdictions such as Switzerland, Liechtenstein, the Czech Republic, Poland, Latvia or Lithuania, to name just a few – and even in Asia, such as Singapore or Hong Kong, if the company has some business relationship in those jurisdictions.

 For small businesses, there are also plenty of challenger banks and electronic money institutions offering current accounts with an easy, quick and remote onboarding process that may fulfill certain start-up banking needs.

 British Crown Dependencies: The Channel Islands and the Isle of Man

-Companies from the three British Crown Dependencies, Jersey, Guernsey and the Isle of Man, have a 0% tax regime except for businesses conducting financial services and investing in local real estate.
+Companies from the three British Crown Dependencies: Jersey, Guernsey and the Isle of Man, have a 0% tax regime except for businesses conducting financial services and investing in local real estate.
 They also have an ideal legal environment to set up investment, wealth management, structured financing vehicles, and holding structures.
-Note that companies in the business of finance, intellectual property, insurance, shipping, equity holdings, and trading with affiliates may be subject to tax residency tests and economic substance requirements – required to have physical presence within the jurisdiction.
+Note that companies in the business of finance, intellectual property, insurance, shipping, equity holdings, and trading with affiliates may be subject to tax residency tests and economic substance requirements – which are required to have physical presence within the jurisdiction.